Niger's constant struggle against violence | DW | 04.01.2021

 Attacks have been rocking Niger ahead of February's presidential election runoff.
-Jihadists, ethnical disputes and the fight for resources are the key issues the next president will need to address, experts say.
+Jihadis, ethnical disputes and the fight for resources are the key issues the next president will need to address, experts say.

 A group of attackers appeared on motorbikes around midday on Saturday.
-They split into two columns, simultaneously invaded the two Nigerien villages of Tchoma Bangou and Zaroumadareye, leaving behind a blood bath, over a hundred people dead and dozens wounded.
+They split into two columns and simultaneously invaded the two Nigerien villages of Tchoma Bangou and Zaroumadareye, leaving behind a blood bath with more than a hundred people dead and dozens wounded.

 "I think one of most significant factors is that the person who is thought to be the leader of the group who carried out the killings is said to be from one of local villages", Paul Melly from Chatham House told DW.